Travel Tips and Inspiration

 Animal therapy

 There’s nothing quite like our furry friends, right?
 Coming home after a long day to be welcomed by your excited pooch is one of the best feelings in the world.
-So it’s not surprising that it’s been proven that spending time with animals can help improve your mental health and general well-being.
-This connection with nature is a judgement free zone, away from the stresses and pressures of human life, and can leave people feeling happier and more positive.
-Taking time out of your day to walk the dog or play with your cat can have an extremely calming effect.
+So, it’s not surprising that spending time with animals has been shown to improve your mental health and general well-being.
+Free from judgement, worries, and the pressures of daily life, this way of connecting with nature can make you feel happier and more positive.
+Taking time out of your day to walk the dog or play with your cat can be extremely calming.
 But if you don’t own a pet, don’t worry.
-Volunteering at an animal sanctuary, visiting a petting zoo or taking up horse riding classes can all reap the same benefits, especially if done regularly!
+Volunteering at an animal sanctuary, visiting a petting zoo, or trying horse riding classes can all reap the same benefits, especially if done regularly!

-Our top pick for a villa that offers horse-riding:
+Our top pick for a villa located near horse-riding stables:

 Blue Mindfulness

-Now this is a phrase that you may never have heard of but ‘Blue Mindfulness’ is something that people are swearing by.
-It refers to activities spent in water such as swimming, surfing and sailing.
-This is based on the idea that water has the power to soothe and calm us while we care for our planet, ultimately making us feel more content and at one with nature.
-Blue Mindfulness is best achieved through contact with natural water such as wild swimming or watersports set out at sea.
-Although these are a great holiday activity, those of us that don’t live by the sea can still achieve similar results by swimming in open air pools such as lidos.
+You may never have heard of this phrase, but ‘Blue Mindfulness’ is something people swear by.
+It refers to activities spent in bodies of water, such as swimming, surfing, and sailing.
+Based on the idea that water has the power to soothe and calm us, the practice promises to make you feel more content and at peace with nature while simultaneously highlighting how we need to care for these parts of our planet.
+Blue Mindfulness is best achieved through contact with natural water, such as wild swimming or water sports at sea.
+Although these are great holiday activities, those who don’t live by the sea can achieve similar results by swimming in open-air pools like lidos.

 Our top pick for a villa with private sea access:

-Now you’ve seen our top examples of ecotherapy, why not check Oliver’s Travels‘ our holiday homes?
-We have some amazing UK holiday homes and villas in Europe that make the perfect spot for some ecotherapy.
-If you’re not sure where to pick, have a look at our outdoor pursuits page or contact our concierge service for a helping hand.
+Now that you’ve seen our top examples of ecotherapy, why not check Oliver’s Travels‘ holiday homes?
+We have some amazing UK holiday homes and villas in Europe where you can try these ecotherapy pursuits.
+If you’re unsure where to pick, take a look at our outdoor pursuits page or contact our concierge service for a helping hand.

 Recent Posts